 VET Student Loans

 VET Student Loans is a loan program to help eligible students enrolled in certain higher level vocational education and training courses, at approved course providers, pay their tuition fees (up to capped amounts).
-VET Student Loans commenced on 1 January 2017, replacing the VET FEE-HELP scheme.
-For more information, visit Department of Education and Training.
+VET Student Loans commenced on 1 January 2017.
+For more information, visit Department of Employment and Workplace Relations.

 VET Student Loans Eligibility Tool